Jimmie Reese

-Jimmie Reese (born James Herman Solomon; October 1, 1901 – July 13, 1994) was an American Major League Baseball (MLB) infielder.
+James Herman "Jimmie" Reese (born Hyman Solomon; October 1, 1901 – July 13, 1994) was an American Major League Baseball (MLB) infielder.
 He played second base, third base, and then coached at several professional levels.
 His Los Angeles Angels No. 50 was retired, and he was inducted into the Angels Hall of Fame.

 Early life

-Reese was born James Herman Solomon and was Jewish, born in New York City, and was brought up in Los Angeles where he attended Rolling Hills Prep.
+Born Hyman Solomon to Russian Jewish immigrants in New York City, Hymie, as he was called, was brought up in Los Angeles where he attended Rolling Hills Prep.
 In order to avoid the brunt of prejudice against Jewish baseball players, he adopted the name of Jimmie Reese, which he used throughout his baseball career.

 Playing career

 Much of his career was spent in the Pacific Coast League, beginning as a batboy with the Los Angeles Angels from 1919 (at least one source claims 1917) to 1923.

 Oakland Oaks

 In 1924 he signed a contract to play second base with the Oakland Oaks.

 The Oaks won the PCL pennant in 1927, with Reese batting .295 in 191 games.
 He had a league-leading fielding percentage of .984 that year.